-- It is advisable that you bring at least one copy of the score and each part for the selected work with you to workshop as access to a printer or photocopier cannot be guaranteed.
+- Please bring at least one copy of the score and each part for the selected work with you to workshop as access to a printer or photocopier cannot be guaranteed.

 - Proofread your scores and parts carefully.
-Be careful to ensure that you include initial and all subsequent tempo markings in every part, your name, the title and the instrument name on the front page.
-(Computer programs make it very easy to include headers and footers on every page, which can include this information too.)
+Be careful to ensure that you include initial and all subsequent tempo markings in every part, and your name, the title, and the instrument name on the front page.

 - Ensure that page turns/changes are in convenient places.